 The easiest thing to keep your furnace working fine is to seek professional help.

 Try to avoid future technical breakdowns by keeping a check at regular intervals with the help of HVAC services.
-Look for furnace repair Phoenix services and give your furnace the necessary treatment.
+Look for furnace repair in Phoenix services and give your furnace the necessary treatment.

 Clean the filter